 - You can have more than one auction-style listing for identical items.
 However, only one duplicate auction-style listing without bids will appear on eBay at a time.
 Learn more about listing duplicate auction-style listings

-In addition to our tips on creating effective listings, use the guidelines and examples below to learn how to create listings that comply with our policies.
+In addition to our tips on creating effective listings, use the guidelines and examples below to learn how to create listings and products that comply with our policies.

 If you list several related items as a bundle, please make sure you select the appropriate category for the main product included in the bundle.
 You should also include the word "bundle" in the title and provide item specifics for the additional items.
 This will help ensure that buyers can find your bundle listing when they search and browse on eBay.
 Get more guidelines and learn how to improve your performance by bundling items - opens in new window or tab.